Upgrade Palo Alto Firewall HA Pair (Active/Passive)

 • Click OK

-• Wait for the install to complete
+• Wait for the installation to complete

 • Click Yes to reboot the firewall

 • Wait for the firewall to come back up.
-(This can take awhile depending on your firewall.)
+(This can take a while depending on your firewall.)

 • Once the Passive firewall is back online login to it